openvinotoolkit/training_extensions/web/README.md

 - [Custom detection](../pytorch_toolkit/object_detection/model_templates/custom-detection/readme.md#custom-object-detector) - models for this task was trained on numerous number of classes, so they are able to detect some specific class after fine-tuning on the annotated data.

 # Installation
-To start, choose the target device (CPU or GPU), install required packages and build docker containers as it showed in the instructions below.
+To start working with WEB OTE it is required to set up it locally.
+To do it choose the target device (CPU or GPU), install required packages and build docker containers as it showed in the instructions below.

 [CPU Version](CPU_README.md#cpu-version)
   - [CPU Requirements](CPU_README.md#cpu-requirements)